Insert a Table in the Editor Widget

 Be sure to alphabetize the primary information (in this case, the entries in the Activity column).

-10. Click the Done Editing button to exit the editor: Done Editing Button.
+10. Click the Done Editing button to exit the editor: The Done Editing (checkmark) button to close an Editor Widget.

-11. Click the Save button to save your work: Save Button.
+11. Click the Save button to save your work: The Save button in the top right corner of the page.